JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 As a workaround for backward compatibility problems until all your dependencies are updated, you may turn off Gradle cache by adding `kotlin.native.cacheKind=none` to your `gradle.properties` file.
-This will increase compilation time.
+This will ensure compatibility with older libraries, but will increase compilation time.

 ## Limitations of Compose Multiplatform for desktop releases